Hillary Clinton Reportedly Pressured Ronan Farrow To Kill Harvey Weinstein Story

 American journalist Ronan Farrow’s upcoming book, Catch and Kill, reportedly contains a few bombshells.
-One is that former NBC Today co-host Matt Lauer allegedly anally raped former NBC producer Brooke Nevils, which has pushed his former Today co-anchors, Savannah Guthrie and Hoda Kotb, to throw their support behind Nevils.
+One of them alleges that former NBC Today co-host Matt Lauer anally raped former NBC producer Brooke Nevils, which has pushed his former Today co-anchors, Savannah Guthrie and Hoda Kotb, to throw their support behind Nevils.

-Another is that Farrow was reportedly pressured by former Secretary of State Hillary Clinton to kill the Harvey Weinstein story into his alleged misconduct and abuse of women in Hollywood, which is revealed in The Hollywood Reporter report based on an advance copy of the book and highlighted by Breitbart.
+Another is that Farrow was reportedly pressured by former secretary of state Hillary Clinton to kill the Harvey Weinstein story into his alleged misconduct and abuse of women in Hollywood, which was revealed by The Hollywood Reporter via an advance copy of the book.
+These allegations were also separately highlighted in a report from Breitbart.

 According to the report, Farrow received a call from Clinton’s publicist during the summer of 2017, when he was attempting to interview the former Democratic presidential nominee for his foreign policy book.
 Farrow was also working on the Weinstein story at the time, and Clinton’s longtime publicist, Nick Merrill, told him that is was a “concern” for Clinton’s camp.
-Weinstein also reportedly contacted Farrow’s estranged father, Woody Allen, and asked for advice on how to deal with Farrow; Allen declined to do so.
+Weinstein also reportedly contacted Farrow’s estranged father, Woody Allen, and asked for advice on how to deal with Farrow — Allen declined to do so.

 “According to Farrow, Weinstein understood this report could completely destroy his life, career, and reputation (which it did), and so, the Oscar-winning producer went so far as to try to intimidate Farrow, using everything from spies to threats aimed at Farrow’s employers at NBC News,” Breitbart reports.